 10- For location, prefer location to radius

-Be aware that the radius function is not as accurate as the location selection, see the map in Google AdWords.
+Be aware that the radius function is not as accurate as the location selection, see the map in Google Ads.

-Proper management of an AdWords campaign is far more complex than knowing simple facts, or being just able to fix XX Dollar auctions.
+Proper management of an Ads campaign is far more complex than knowing simple facts, or being just able to fix XX Dollar auctions.

-The best AdWords managers develop their campaigns by following the trends of the market, and especially through optimization and advertising strategies.
+The best Ads managers develop their campaigns by following the trends of the market, and especially through optimization and advertising strategies.

 Consider these tips to get started on your first campaigns; You will discover many other things during your research and you will surely develop your own list later.